mitmedialab/lcl/_modules/week1.md

 ---
 layout: module

-navbar-name: 1.
-Introduction
+navbar-name: Week 1 - Introduction

 title: Introduction to Creative Learning
-subtitle: This week includes an introduction to the course, discussion of the Kindergarten approach, and sharing a childhood object
+subtitle: This week includes an introduction to the course, a discussion of the Lifelong Kindergarten approach, and an opportunity to share a childhood object
 section-title: Watch & Read

 watch-read:
   videos:
       - link: https://www.youtube.com/embed/ftxQXXw82uI?rel=0&cc_load_policy=1
         title: Introduction to Creative Learning
-        desc: In this video, Mitch Resnick introduces some of the core ideas of creative learning, and how those ideas are inspired by the way children learn in kindergarten.
+        desc: In this video, Mitch Resnick introduces the core ideas of creative learning and how those ideas are inspired by the way children learn in kindergarten.
         download-link: ./videos/1-intro.mp4
         show-subtitle-hint: true